- Hispanics/Latinos are disproportionately affected by HIV.

-- There is a greater number of people living with HIV (prevalence) in Hispanic/Latino communities and Hispanics/Latinos tend to have sex with partners of the same race/ethnicity.
-This means that Hispanics/Latinos face a greater risk of HIV infection.
+- A greater number of people are living with HIV (prevalence) in Hispanic/Latino communities than among some other races/ethnicities.
+Hispanics/Latinos tend to have sex with partners of the same race/ethnicity, increasing the risk of HIV infection.

-- The majority of HIV infections diagnosed among Hispanic/Latino men and women are attributed to sexual contact with men.
-Being unaware of a partners' risk factors (for example, IDU, multiple sexual partners, and male-to-male sexual contact) may place Hispanic/Latino men and women at increased risk for HIV.
+- The majority of HIV infections diagnosed among Hispanic/Latino women are attributed to sexual contact with men.
+Being unaware of a partner's risk factors (e.g., IDU, multiple sexual partners, and male-to-male sexual contact) may place Hispanic/Latino women at increased risk for HIV.

-- Research shows that the presence of a sexually transmitted disease (STD) makes it easier to become infected with HIV.
-Hispanics/Latinos have the third highest rates for STDs including chlamydia, gonorrhea, and syphilis.
+- Research shows that the presence of another sexually transmitted disease (STD) makes it easier to become infected with HIV.
+Hispanics/Latinos have relatively high rates for STDs, including chlamydia, gonorrhea, and syphilis.

-- Cultural factors may affect the risk of HIV infection.
-Some Hispanics/Latinos may avoid seeking testing, counseling, or treatment if infected because of immigration status, stigma, or fear of discrimination.
-Traditional gender roles, cultural norms ("machismo," which stresses virility for Hispanics/Latino men, and "marianismo," which demands purity from Latina women), and the stigma around homosexuality may add to prevention challenges.
+- Cultural factors may increase the risk of HIV infection.
+Some Hispanics/Latinos might not seek testing, counseling, or treatment if infected because of stigma or fear of discrimination.
+Traditional gender roles, cultural norms ("machismo," which stresses virility for Hispanic/Latino men, and "marianismo," which demands purity from Latinas), and the stigma around homosexuality may add to prevention challenges.

-- Socioeconomic factors such as poverty, migration patterns, lower educational accomplishment, inadequate or no health insurance, limited access to health care, and language barriers may contribute to HIV infection among Hispanics/Latinos.
-Those factors may limit awareness about HIV infection risks and opportunities for counseling, testing, and treatment.
+- Socioeconomic factors, such as poverty, migration patterns, lower educational level, inadequate or no health insurance, and limited access to health care, and language barriers may contribute to HIV infection among Hispanics/Latinos by limiting awareness about risks and opportunities for testing and care.

-- Because of fear of disclosing immigration status and possible deportation, undocumented Hispanic/Latino immigrants may be less likely to access HIV prevention services, get an HIV test, or receive adequate treatment and care if they are living with HIV.
+- Undocumented Hispanic/Latino immigrants may be afraid of disclosing their immigration status, making them less likely to access HIV prevention services, get an HIV test, or seek adequate treatment and care if they are living with HIV.

 What CDC Is Doing

-- The Centers for Disease Control and Prevention (CDC) and its partners are pursuing a high-impact prevention approach to advance the goals of the National HIV/ AIDS Strategy and maximize the effectiveness of current HIV prevention methods.
+The Centers for Disease Control and Prevention (CDC) and its partners are pursuing a high-impact prevention approach to advance the goals of the National HIV/ AIDS Strategy: Updated to 2020 and maximize the effectiveness of current HIV prevention methods.
 Activities include

 - Hispanics/Latinos can be of any race.

-- The term men who have sex with men (MSM) is used in CDC surveillance systems.
-It indicates the behaviors that transmit HIV infection, rather than how individuals self-identify in terms of their sexuality.
+- This fact sheet uses the term gay and bisexual men, but the term male-to-male sexual contact is used in CDC surveillance systems.
+It indicates the behaviors that transmit HIV infection, not how individuals self-identify in terms of their sexuality.